Here are simple guidelines from Steph to help you get started growing veggies inside.

 What you need:

-- Seeds: We carry some great options including seeds specifically for growing microgreens.
-Others to try are any lettuces, beets, or spinach.
+- Seeds: Try lettuce, beets, spinach, broccoli.
+We carry some great options including seeds specifically for growing microgreens – try the Veseys spicy blend.

 - Perlite for the top of the soil to help with aeration and moisture control.
 Perlite will help prevent “damping off,” which is when excess moisture results in fungal disease that kills the seedlings.